d-carrigg/BinWips/ReadMe.md

         Dir will be created if it doesn't already exist.

     -ScratchDir <String>
-        Change the directory where work will be done defaults to 'obj' folder in current directory Use -Clean to clean this directory before building Dir will be created if it doesn't already exist.
+        Change the directory where work will be done defaults to '.binwips' folder in current directory Use -Clean to clean this directory after building Dir will be created if it doesn't already exist.

     -Clean [<SwitchParameter>]